pg-format/pgraphs/README.md

 ### PG format

-A PG file serializes a progerty graph, consisting of **nodes** and **edges** as Unicode string.
+A PG file serializes a property graph, consisting of **nodes** and **edges** as Unicode string.
 The format is based on lines, separated by newlines (`U+000A` or `U+000D` followed by `U+000A`).

 ...TODO...

-### PG-JSON format
+### PG-JSON

+**PG-JSON** is a serialization of the property graph data model in JSON.
+A graph is encoded as JSON object with exactely two fields:

+- `nodes` an array of nodes
+- `edges` an array of edges

+Each node is a JSON object with exactely three fields:

+- `id` the internal node identifier, being a non-empty string.
+Node identifiers must be unique per graph.
+- `labels` a (possibly empty) array of labels, each being a non-empty string.
+Labels must be unique per node.
+- `properties` a (possibly empty) JSON object mapping non empty strings to non-empty arrays of scalar JSON values (string, number, boolean, or null)

+Each edge is a JSON object with one optional and four mandatory fields:

+- `undirected` (optional) a boolean value whether the edge is undirected
+- `from` an identifier of a node in this graph
+- `to` an identifier of a node in this graph
+- `labels` a (possibly empty) array of labels, each being a non-empty string.
+Labels must be unique per edge.
+- `properties` a (possibly empty) JSON object with properties with same definition as above in node objects.

-The PG-JSON format is described by JSON Schema file `schema.json` in this repository.
-Additional rules not covered by the schema:
+The PG-JSON format is also defined by JSON Schema file [`schema.json`](schema.json) in this repository.
+Rules not covered by the schema:

-- node ids must be unique
+- node ids must be unique per graph
 - nodes referenced in edges must be defined
+- edges must be unique per graph

 ### Example